 Protect yourself, become a more informed consumer and empower yourself to make good decisions without regret

 If you haven’t already ordered a copy of our Free Divorce Guide, we recommend that you do so now.
 This E-book will be delivered to a secure email address of your choosing.
 It’s 30+ pages of tips, tricks, and insights into the divorce process.
 Click here to request your copy now.

 After you have had a chance to review and digest all the information in the Divorce Guide, the next step is to schedule an initial consultation with our office.
-We charge a flat fee (currently $250, going to $325 on April 1, 2014) for this extremely important meeting, which typically takes 60-90 minutes.
-During this meeting we will review all the facts of your case, review the law as it pertains to your situation, and begin to formalize a plan of action as you move forward.
-Typically meetings are done at our Cary office, but in certain situations we will also meet with you by phone or video conference.
+We charge a flat fee (currently $350) for this extremely important meeting, which typically takes 60-90 minutes.
+During this meeting we will review all the facts of your case, review the law as it pertains to your situation, and begin to formalize a plan of action to help you move forward.
+Typically these meetings are done at our Cary office, but in certain situations we will also meet with you by phone or video conference.
 If you are ready to move forward with this meeting, please click here to fill out a contact form and a representative of our office will call you back.

 Some folks just aren’t ready for the uncertainty that lies ahead